ghosert/VimProject/note.md

 - [ ] setup Proxmox VE first on virtual machine in windows
 - [ ] setup Proxmox VE on mini-pc
 - [ ] move my docker and dev env to this Proxmox VE system.
+- [ ] video card pass through for windows in PVE and make sure you can run Ubuntu simultaneously at least for server version.
 - [ ] install some other systems onto this PVE

 ### Improve docker dev env